mavryk-network/ledger-app-mavryk-baking/README.md

 You will need to push confirmation buttons on your Ledger device a few times during the installation process and re-enter your PIN code near the end of the process.
-You should finally see the Tezos logo appear on the screen.
+You should finally see the Mavryk logo appear on the screen.

 If you see the "Generated random root public key" message and then something that looks like this: